devadharshini97/Galaxian-Game-computer-graphics-/README.md

-# Galaxian-Game-computer-graphics-

-# Galaxian Game
+# Galaxian Game - computer graphics

 ## Overview
 This project is a 3D version of the classic **Galaxian** game, built using **WebGL** and **GLSL**.
 The goal of this assignment was to apply fundamental concepts of WebGL and computer graphics to create an engaging and functional game.
 Players control a spaceship to combat waves of alien enemies in a retro arcade-style experience.